-Cost models provide buyers with valuable benchmarks to validate supplier pricing.
-Used effectively, they help drive optimal design, reduce the time required to bring products to market and help companies succeed.
+Cost models can play a crucial role in driving successful outcomes for purchasing departments.
+Used effectively, they help drive optimal design, reduce the time required to bring products to market, and help companies succeed.

 Costing skills can be acquired through APD’s Cost Management Certification program